 Insiders tend to be value investors.
 If they’re buying company stock, it’s usually because they believe the stock is undervalued.

-In light of the confident tone from management, we see the insider buying here as a bullish indicator.
+In light of these strong results, and the share buyback program, we see the insider buying here as a bullish indicator.
 The buying activity suggests that those within the company believe the stock is undervalued at present.